 It’s smart to create a professional online profile on a site such as LinkedIn.
 If you are in a creative field, you may also want to develop an online portfolio.
 Include those links on your resume, but steer clear of providing any social media links that are not 100% dedicated to your career.
 Also, beware.
 Most companies and effectively all recruiters will review your online and social presence.

 Never list anything about yourself that is not directly related to your job search.
 Age, marital status, orientation, pronouns, and other details are entirely irrelevant, and it’s illegal for employers to ask.
 If you graduated from high school or college more than five years ago, you may also want to forego your dates of attendance to prevent employers from guessing your age.
+If you are a veteran, do include your job, responsibilities, and relevant experience.
+Often employers may be looking for military experiences that may help them in their own companies.

 Keywords or Buzzwords